Sulforaphane: benefits, dosage, contraindications

 Cognitive decline ✪✪✪✪✪

-Clinical research has assessed the effect of sulforaphane on cognitive decline.
-A randomized study in older adults examined the impact of taking glucoraphanin, a precursor of sulforaphane, at a dosage of 30 mg per day for 12 weeks.
-The results showed modest improvements in working memory and processing speed compared to placebo.
-Another double-blind randomized study evaluated the impact of sulforaphane on cognitive decline in adults suffering from cognitive deficits linked to frontal brain injuries.
-The trial included 90 participants aged 18 to 65, divided into two groups, receiving either sulforaphane (Avmacol) or a placebo for 12 weeks, with dosage adjusted based on weight.
-Results showed that the sulforaphane-treated group exhibited modest but significant cognitive improvements, namely in working memory and processing speed, compared to the placebo group.
-These benefits were attributed to sulforaphane's action on brain protection mechanisms, such as reducing oxidative stress and inflammation.
-The study also explored brain and blood biomarkers, including glutathione (GSH), an essential antioxidant, and brain-derived neurotrophic factor (BDNF), crucial for synaptic plasticity.
-An increase in these markers was observed in the sulforaphane group, indicating potential cognitive function enhancements.
-Additional studies are needed to confirm these observations.
+Clinical research has evaluated the effect of sulforaphane on cognitive decline.
+A randomized study in older adults examined the impact of taking glucoraphanin, a precursor of sulforaphane, at 30 mg per day for 12 weeks.
+The results showed modest improvements in working memory and processing speed compared with placebo.
+Another randomized double-blind study assessed the impact of sulforaphane on cognitive decline in adults with cognitive deficits related to frontal brain injuries.
+The trial included 90 participants aged 18 to 65, divided into two groups, receiving either sulforaphane (Avmacol) or a placebo for 12 weeks, with dosing adjusted by weight.
+The results showed that the group treated with sulforaphane exhibited modest but significant improvements in cognitive functions, notably working memory and processing speed, compared with the placebo group.
+These benefits were attributed to the action of sulforaphane on brain-protective mechanisms, such as the reduction of oxidative stress and inflammation.
+The study also explored brain and blood biomarkers, including glutathione (GSH), a key antioxidant, and brain-derived neurotrophic factor (BDNF), essential for synaptic plasticity.
+An increase in these markers was observed in the sulforaphane group, indicating a potential improvement in cognitive functions.
+Further studies are needed to confirm these findings.

 Posologie